 Nothing can prepare you for your first sight of Dubrovnik.
-Lying 216 km (135 miles) southeast of Split and commanding a splendid coastal location, Dubrovnik is one of the world's most beautiful fortified cities.
-Its massive stone ramparts and splendid fortress towers curve around a tiny harbor, enclosing graduated ridges of sun-bleached orange-tiled roofs, copper domes, and elegant bell towers.
+Lying 216 km (135 miles) southeast of Split and commanding a jaw-dropping coastal location, it is one of the world's most beautiful fortified cities.
+Its massive stone ramparts and fortress towers curve around a tiny harbor, enclosing graduated ridges of sun-bleached orange-tiled roofs, copper domes, and elegant bell towers.
+Your imagination

 From 1358 to 1808 the city thrived as a powerful and remarkably sophisticated independent republic, reaching its golden age during the 16th century.
 In 1667 many of its splendid Gothic and Renaissance buildings were destroyed by an earthquake.
 The defensive walls survived the disaster, and the city was rebuilt in baroque style.

 Dubrovnik lost its independence to Napoléon in 1808, and in 1815 passed to Austria-Hungary.
 During the 20th century, as part of Yugoslavia, the city became a popular tourist destination, and in 1979 it was listed as a UNESCO World Heritage Site.
-During the war for independence, it came under heavy siege, though thanks to careful restoration work few traces of damage remain; however, there are maps inside the Pile and Ploče Gates illustrating the points around the city where damage was done.
+During the war for independence, it came under heavy siege.
+Thanks to careful restoration, few traces of damage remain; however, there are maps inside the Pile and Ploče Gates illustrating the points around the city where damage was done.
 It’s only when you experience Dubrovnik yourself that you can understand what a treasure the world nearly lost

-Southern Dalmatia's largest, most sophisticated, and most visited island, Korčula was known to the ancient Greeks, who named it Kerkyra Melaina...
+Southern Dalmatia's largest, most sophisticated, and most visited island, Korčula was named Kerkyra Melaina by the ancient Greeks, or "Black...